Prehospital Medicine and EMS Fellowship

 ACGME Accredited EMS Fellowship

 For over 30 years Regions EMS has been leading the East Metro in providing state of the art prehospital emergency care.
 Our Prehospital Medicine/EMS Fellowship is accredited by the ACGME.
 Our belief that critical care begins in the street guides our coordination of prehospital and in-hospital emergency care.
 Our department provides a full spectrum of on and off line EMS medical direction including research, patient care, education and quality improvement.
 In 2010 we expanded to include our first prehospital medicine fellow.
 The fellowship will provide a broad based prehospital experience including EMS, disaster medicine and event medicine.
 This site will give additional information about the opportunities and responsibilities of a prehospital medicine fellow at Regions.
-For more information on the individual components of the fellowship click on the associated hyperlinks.
+For more information on our department, please visit our website by clicking the hyperlink: Regions EMS

 Event/Mass Gathering Medicine:

-Regions hospital is a tertiary care facility which serves as the referral center for the East metro and Western Wisconsin communities.
+Regions Hospital is a tertiary care facility which serves as the referral center for the East metro and Western Wisconsin communities.
 It is an accredited level 1 adult and pediatric trauma center as well as a burn, stroke and heart center.
 There is a 3 year emergency medicine residency which has expanded to 10 residents/year starting in 2010.
 The hospital opened a new Emergency Department in 2010 which sees 70,000 patients per year with 750 trauma team activations.
 There is also a dedicated library as well as conference and office space.
 The HealthPartners clinical simulation division has high fidelity adult and pediatric mannequins.
 The residency is affiliated with the University of Minnesota department of Emergency Medicine and educates medical, nursing and physician assistant students.

 Resident Associate Medical Director